PabloPomodoro/grim-mirth-daily/README.md

-﻿# grim-mirth-daily
+﻿# Grim Mirth Daily

-Currently in PoC Phase I
+Currently in PoC Phase

 A project that will help you cope with the mundane nature of our existence -> more to come.